-We talked to Vuong Van Anh, Chief Investment Officer of VNHAM about generating high risk-adjusted returns by combining rigorous financial analysis with interactive sustainability research, and she had the following to say:-
+Vuong Van Anh of VNHAM tells us about generating high risk-adjusted returns by combining rigorous financial analysis with interactive sustainability research.

 How are you and your family doing in these COVID-19 times?